ebgonzalez003/ResumeBuilderQA/README.md

 README - QA Framework for Resume Builder

-Overview
+Overview:
   This repository contains the initial draft of the QA framework designed for the Resume Builder application.
 It is a work-in-progress developed by the QA team to ensure a robust and scalable testing solution.
 Below is a summary of the current structure and key components added to the framework.

-Framework Structure
+Framework Structure:
   The framework is organized into the following main directories:

-Data
+Data:
   Intended to store constants and data providers for test cases.

-Maps
+Maps:
   Contains mapping classes to handle UI elements or API data structures.

-Pages
+Pages:
   Houses the Page Object Model (POM) classes, enabling modular and reusable design for UI tests.

-Test
+Test:
   Includes the test cases and test runners.

-Utils
+Utils:
   Contains utility classes essential for framework operations.

-Resources
+Resources:
   Stores additional files such as test suites and configuration files.

 Key Components

-Utils Classes
+Utils Classes:
   Several utility classes have been developed to enhance the functionality of the framework:

-BaseTest
+BaseTest:
   Sets up the core framework, including initializing drivers and managing global configurations.

-CommonCommands
+CommonCommands:
   Provides common methods for interacting with web elements or performing general operations.

-ExcelUtils
+ExcelUtils:
   Enables reading data directly from .xlsx files, useful for data-driven testing.

-ExtentReportManager
+ExtentReportManager:
   Manages the generation of HTML-based test execution reports.

-JsonUtils
+JsonUtils:
   Facilitates JSON file reading and parsing for configuration or data validation.

-LoggerUtil
+LoggerUtil:
   Provides logging functionality for better debugging and tracking.

-ScreenshotUtils
+ScreenshotUtils:
   Captures screenshots during test execution, particularly for failed test cases.

-Resources
+Resources:

-  Regression Suite
+  Regression Suite:
     Focuses on validating comprehensive application functionality.
-  Smoke Suite
+  Smoke Suite:
     Designed for quick checks to ensure basic application stability.

-Future Plans
+Future Plans:
-  Enhance the framework with advanced reporting and CI/CD integration.
+  * Enhance the framework with advanced reporting and CI/CD integration.
-  Expand test coverage and add additional test cases for critical application features.
+  * Expand test coverage and add additional test cases for critical application features.
-  Improve modularity and scalability for larger teams and projects.
+  * Improve modularity and scalability for larger teams and projects.

 Feel free to contribute to this repository by creating issues or submitting pull requests for improvements and additional features.
 Together, we can build a comprehensive QA framework for the Resume Builder application!:)